lingeringcode/clndgrn-portfolio/content/publication/utopian-laptop/index.md

 abstract: tttt.

 # Summary.
 An optional shortened abstract.
-summary: tttt.
+# summary:

+tags:
+- object-oriented rhetorics
-tags: [object-oriented rhetorics, One Laptop Per Child, rhetoric of technology, new media]
+- One Laptop Per Child
+- rhetoric of technology
+- new media

 # Display this page in the Featured widget?
 featured: false